Help Us, Help Them

 We're always in need of foster homes!
 For every foster home, one more dog saved from the shelters, from being unwanted, and from abusive homes.
 Please consider fostering!
 All of our foster homes do need to be pre-approved.
 The foster application is available online from the link below or going to our forms/applications page.

-We operate somewhat differently than many other rescues as we utilize a quarantine/intake foster system.
+We operate somewhat differently than many other rescues as we utilize a quarantine/intake foster system to the greatest extent possible.
 We realize that many of the dogs coming out of shelters have been exposed to a variety of viruses and parasites, and protecting fosters and their resident dogs is of utmost importance to us.
 Quarantine fosters are experienced foster homes who have the capability to quarantine new intake dogs.
 If you are applying to foster a specific dog, please understand that we do not ask new foster homes to pull dogs directly from shelters.
 Once a dog has completed their initial intake/quarantine period and/or their initial vetting, we then work to move them into a foster home where they can concentrate on further improving housetraining and leash skills, as well as further evaluating them for behavioral issues.
 It is important to keep the flow of dogs moving from intake to foster homes so that intake does not become overwhelmed or bogged down.

 Typical time frames for fostering are from 2 weeks to several months at a time.
 It is very rewarding and you will enjoy watching the Shih Tzu blossom under your care.
 If you wish to join Ohio Fuzzy Pawz Rescue or become a foster parent, please fill out our foster application.